-Product sourcing is the process by which a business create or buy a product to sell.
+Product sourcing is the process by which a business creates or buys a product to sell.
 There are a variety of methods or ways sellers source their products.
-Most sellers use a combination of methods which includes dropshipping, wholesale, print of demand, made to order, and custom manufactured.
+Most sellers use a combination of methods which includes dropshipping, wholesale, print of demand, made-to-order, and custom manufactured.

 You have three primary sourcing options to consider:

 - Work with a manufacturer or wholesaler.

 No option is better than the other, but there are a variety of factors to keep in mind when determining which works best for your business/ and for your lifestyle.
 Let’s break each one down.

 The idea of crafting your own product dates back centuries.

 Today, thanks to the internet, you now have a much wider reach for selling handmade goods.

 But if you’re thinking about creating your own products, there are some factors to consider.

 PITFALL– You may be in a new space with a new product.
 May have to make 1 at a time which may take longer…it’s only you!
 You only have 2 hands.

 Startup costs are typically low, although you’re going to need to put time and energy into your business, which is a sacrifice in and of itself.
 Remember, you can never get your time back.